AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_dataset_tutorial/creating_a_dataset_tutorial.md

 ### 2.2.
 Creating Dataset and Ingest File<a name="2_2_Header"></a>

-We will begin with creating a custom dataset by extending the `Profile` XDM schema and populating it by uploading a file through the Bulk Ingestion API.
+We will begin with creating a dataset by extending the `Profile` XDM schema and populating it by uploading a file through the Bulk Ingestion API.

 #### 2.2.1.
 Extending the standard Schema